robertosanchezn/AS_hqMAGs/README.md

 ```

 ## Run the analysis
 To generate the figures in the manuscript, run the analysis inside the `r_markdown` folder or `jupyter_notebook` folder.
-Each folder has its own `README.md` to with instructions to run the analysis.
+Each folder has its own `README.md` with instructions to run the analysis.

 ## Reproduce the data
 ### 1. Install Conda Environments & BGCFlow
 - This analysis was done in Microsoft Azure Virtual Machine running on Linux (ubuntu 20.04).
-- Get a clone of BGCflow, following the instructions at https://github.com/NBChub/bgcflow:
+- Get a clone of BGCflow, following the instructions at https://github.com/NBChub/bgcflow :
 ```bash
 git clone git@github.com:NBChub/bgcflow.git
 cd bgcflow